A Brief History of Browning and the Legendary Miroku Factory.

 Release Date: 6/19/2013

-Below is a general overview of the legendary relationship between the Browning Company and the world-renowned firearms manufacturer Miroku.
+We are pleased to provide you with a general overview of the legendary relationship between the Browning Company and the world-renowned firearms manufacturer Miroku.
 We hope it serves as a foundation for knowledge and historical research about the combined histories of Browning and Miroku.

 The Browning company has always had a tradition of using the finest manufacturers in the world to produce their designs.
 This began with John Moses Browning who established the original manufacturing relationship with Fabrique Nationale in Belgium at the end of the 19th Century.
 So it was only natural that the Browning company would be on the lookout for a similar manufacturer to enhance the manufacturing capabilities of Browning in the second half of the 20th century.
 As told in this story, that manufacturer turned out to be the Miroku company of Kochi Japan.
 It was all a mix of a little bit of luck along with some remarkable foresight by Browning and Miroku management.